 Leave No Trace

 The SF2T is facing a potentially serious overuse situation this year.
-We could go two ways: We could put a lot of wear and tear on the land and have a diminished experience for everyone, or we can build a culture that respects and cares for the spaces we pass through.
+We could go two ways: We could put a lot of wear and tear on the land and have a diminished experience for everyone, or we can build an on-trail culture that respects and cares for the spaces we pass through.

 The 7 Leave No Trace Principles